makamoa/starter-academic/content/authors/admin/_index.md

 title: Maksim Makarenko
 email: maksim.makarenko@kaust.edu.sa
 ---
-I am a Ph.D. student at King Abdullah University of Science and Technology ([KAUST](https://www.kaust.edu.sa/)), working under the supervision of Prof. Andrea Fratalocchi at the Primalight research group ([Primalight](<>)), part of the Electrical and Computer Engineering (ECE) department.
+I am a Ph.D. candidate at King Abdullah University of Science and Technology ([KAUST](https://www.kaust.edu.sa/)), working under the supervision of Prof. Andrea Fratalocchi at the Primalight research group ([Primalight](<>)), part of the Electrical and Computer Engineering (ECE) department.
 My research is centered around the design of AI-driven complex imaging and computational systems based on photonic metamaterials.

 My responsibility includes developing effective Machine Learning solutions to the flat-optics optimization problem to create complex imaging and photonics-based computational systems.